sdevore/cakephp-sparkpost-plugin/README.md

 To install the plugin using Composer:

 1. Open a terminal and `cd` to your CakePHP application's root directory.
-2. Open the file `composer.json`, find the line that reads `minimum-stability` and change it to `dev`.
-3. Run `composer require syntaxera/cakephp-sparkpost-plugin` to download the plugin and its dependencies.
+2. Run `composer require syntaxera/cakephp-sparkpost-plugin` to download the plugin and its dependencies.
-4. If you'd like, open `composer.json` for editing and modify the versioning schema for the plugin to your liking.
+3. If you'd like, open `composer.json` for editing and modify the versioning schema for the plugin to your liking.

 ## Manual Installation
 You can also install the plugin manually by clicking the "Download ZIP" button above and unzipping it into your CakePHP